danswk/ibm/README.md

-# Final project for IBM Deep Learning and Reinforcement Learning course
+# Projects completed for courses in IBM Machine Learning Professional Certificate